 I Wayan Bendi

-I Wayan Bendi is a living legend, the leading practitioner of the Batuan style of painting which developed in Bali in the 1920’s-1930’s.
+I Wayan Bendi was a living legend, the leading practitioner of the Batuan style of painting which developed in Bali in the 1920’s-1930’s.

 He was born in 1950, in Batuan, a village near Ubud.
-He still remains rooted to his birthplace, where he has his studio and art gallery.
+He still remained rooted to his birthplace, where he had his studio and art gallery.